 People with backgrounds in management, finance, teaching, marketing, fundraising, communications, governance, law and medicine may find the role especially valuable as such skills have much to contribute to our work.

-However, past experience is not obligatory as a full training programme will be provided for all who are interested in becoming a Trustee.
+However, past experience is not obligatory as a full induction programme will be provided for all who are interested in becoming a Trustee.

 As a children and young people’s charity, the Board would welcome the input of youth trustees (age 18 +) to inform our thinking and drive our vision forward to ensure our provision and services are contemporary.
 There is no upper age or gender limitation to the role.